infracloudio/ifc-rw-codecollection/docs/runwhen/concepts.md

 - Upload Cluster Topology to the RunWhen Platform

 ## CheatSheet Generator
-At the moment RunWhen Local does not posses the ability to discover issues in your cluster and suggest mitigation runbooks / codebundles.
+At the moment RunWhen Local **does not posses the ability to discover issues** in your cluster and suggest mitigation runbooks / codebundles.

+**However, it discovers your kubernetes resources and object names.**
-However, it generates a wide set of runbooks for you, if you already know the root cause.
+Using which, it generates a wide set of runbooks for you, if you already know the root cause.
 These runbooks contain documentation and pastable shell script snippets for the searched issue.
 These scripts / cheatsheet are already pre-templated with your namespaces and kubernetes resource names.

-The collection of cheatsheets / runbooks although not exhaustive, cover a significant portion of recurring issues and healthcheck failures and can be useful to SREs for quick resolution of incidents.
+This collection of cheatsheets / runbooks, although not exhaustive, covers a significant portion of recurring issues and healthcheck failures and can be useful to SREs for quick resolution of incidents.